 In the event of a crisis situation (e.g., hazardous materials or terrorist threat), the school will implement planned emergency procedures designed to safeguard the welfare of all persons in the building.
+PARENT conjunction with the local and county law enforcement agencies, emergency management and local fire and EMT personnel.

-PARENT PLAN IN TIME OF CRISIS
+PLAN IN TIME OF CRISIS

 Each of these plans is explained and practiced each year so everyone knows what steps to take.
-State law requires schools to hold fire and tornado drills twice a semester.
+State law requires schools to hold fire and tornado drills 4 times a year.
 Practice drills allow staff to know what steps to take if a situation of this magnitude should develop.
-Each of these plans was developed in conjunction with the local and county law enforcement agencies, emergency management and local fire and EMT personnel.
+Each of these plans was developed in